-Not coffee—a latte.
-A latte was essentially a fancy espresso with a thin layer of foamed milk.
-Either way, $4.38 was an egregious amount of money to spend on a beverage for a young professor with crushing student loans.
-A young professor who would have been just as happy sipping the dregs from the burnt coffee pot in the faculty lounge.
-A young professor who wasn’t sure about his students' abilities, whether they would put in the hard work and dedication necessary to understand the beauty of physics.
+A latte was essentially fancy coffee with a thin layer of foamed milk.
+Either way, $4.38 was an egregious amount of money to spend on a beverage for a young professor with crushing student loans—a young professor who wasn’t sure about his lackadaisical students understanding the beauty of physics—a young professor who would have been just as happy sipping the dregs from the burnt coffee pot in the faculty lounge.

 He thought about the formulas for oscillations and mechanical waves that made the coffee swirls possible.
 This passed the time while he checked his watch and waited.

 Perhaps he should order his coffee now?